ricknosnow/dotsimple/vim.md

 :tabedit - open a file in a tab gt - go to next tab gT - go to previous tab
-2gt - go to second tak
+2gt - go to second tab

 ### Explorer
 :Lex - open explorer on right and keep open